-Instagram has quickly grown to become one of the world’s largest social media platforms, with over 1 billion active users and plans for expansion over the next few years, it’s not going anywhere soon.
+Instagram has quickly grown to become one of the world’s largest social media platforms, with over 1 billion active users and plans for expansion over the next few years, so it’s not going anywhere soon.

-Its ever-increasing user count and audience size mean Instagram has become the place to be for businesses looking to grow their social media presence.
+As a result, their ever-increasing user count and audience size mean Instagram has become the place to be for businesses looking to grow their social media presence.
 Instagram’s variety of ad formats allows advertisers to get creative and take advantage of influencers’ powerful reach to target new audiences.

 Instagram is owned by Facebook so to get started you’ll need to log into Facebook Ads Manager to create, monitor and manage your Instagram ads.